lukedinkler/SecureMe-Windows/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
+Do not open issues for general security support questions as we want to keep GitHub issues for bug reports and feature requests.
 You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com).

 Stack Overflow is a much better place to ask questions since: